marinaceccon1/RCLP/README.md

-# Pseudo-Label Replay for the NIC scenario in the Medical Domain
+# Replay Consolidation with Label Propagation (RCLP) for the NIC scenario in the Medical Domain
 <div align="center">
 <img src="imgs/ScenarioCL_Medical_2.png" width="700">
 <div align="left">

 * **NIC Scenario**: Implementation of the New Instances and New Classes (NIC) scenario for the medical domain.
-* **Pseudo-Label Replay**: Implementation of a new Continual Learning (CL) method that minimizes forgetting.
+* **Replay Consolidation with Label Propagation (RCLP)**: Implementation of a new Continual Learning (CL) method that minimizes forgetting.
 ****

 # Introduction